GoogleChromeLabs/tooling.report/tests/hashing/subtests/avoid-hash/index.md

 importance: 1
 ---

 Including content hashes in URLs is beneficial for effective caching, however there are certain resources that should not have hashed URLs.
-Files like `robots.txt`, `index.html` and service Workers can't have hashes in their URLs, because their URLs must always remain the same.
+Files like `robots.txt`, `index.html` and Service Workers can't have hashes in their URLs, because their URLs must always remain the same.

 This test assesses whether a build tool can enable or disable URL hashing for specific assets, entry bundles and code-splitted bundles.